Chauffeurs drive clients from place to place, making sure their journey is safe and comfortable, and that they arrive on time.

 1. Entry requirements

-You'll need a full UK driving licence and, usually, several years' driving experience.
+You'll need a full UK driving licence and several years' driving experience.

-Some employers may also have specific requirements, such as the ability to speak a foreign language or car maintenance skills.
+Some employers may also want you to have the ability to speak another language.

 2. Skills required

 - organisational and time management skills

 - basic knowledge of vehicle maintenance